altmp/altv-docs/articles/troubleshooting/client.md

 2. Go to "Keyboard / Mouse" settings
 3. Change "Mouse Input Method" to "Raw Input"

+#### Webview elements jumping around when moving cursor
+If you experience this issue and you have a Radeon graphics card, it might be caused by Radeon Boost.

+1. Open Radeon settings
+2. Disable "Radeon Boost"

 #### Webview lagging
 This can reduce the webview performance, but may fix input lags: